Sterile vs. Clean Rooms: Meaning, Differences & Use Cases

 25 March 2021

 Sterile rooms or clean rooms?
 Contrary to popular belief, the two terms are not interchangeable.
 Take a deep dive into the subject with KleanLabs, learning about where sterile manufacturing is used, what classifications are applicable and find out about some best practices applied in sterile manufacturing.
+Understanding the difference between a sterile room and a clean room is crucial in pharmaceutical, medical, and high-precision industrial settings.

 What differentiates sterile rooms from clean rooms?

 Clean rooms are highly controlled indoor environments where the number of particles and contaminants in the air, the temperature, humidity and pressure are all restricted by predetermined standards, including the number of micron and tenth micron particles.
 In practice, air entering the clean environment is filtered and controlled to given denominators by the air handling unit equipped with HEPA filters or fan filter units in some cases.
+This setup forms the foundation of a cleanroom, but additional controls are necessary in a sterile clean room, where viable particles like bacteria must also be eliminated.

 Read about clean room standards and classifications here.

-Sterile environments, however, go a step further - they are completely bacteria and microorganism free.
-Sterile manufacturing is usually required for some very specific tasks such as filling of vaccines.
+Sterile environments, are completely bacteria and microorganism free.
+This is the essence of “sterile environment”: not just particulate control, but total microbiological safety, for highly specific tasks such as filling of vaccines.

 What industries prefer sterile manufacturing and sterile environments?